l0neaadil/Python_projects/12_Reverse_backdoor/README.md

 ## socket:
-Socket programming is a way of connecting two nodes on a network to communicate with each other.
-One socket(node) listens on a particular port at an IP, while other socket reaches out to the other to form a connection.
+Socket is a way of connecting two nodes on a network to communicate with each other.
+One socket listens on a particular port at an IP, while other socket reaches out to that port to form a connection.
 Server forms the listener socket while client reaches out to the server.
-To create a socket, you must use the socket.socket() function available in socket module, which has the general syntax −
+To create a socket, you must use the socket.socket() function available in socket module, which has the general syntax:

         s = socket.socket (socket_family, socket_type)